What Foods Needed for Digestive Wellness?

 Is there an increase in people who have problems with GI conditions linked to the modern lifestyle?

-We may have more self-awareness but our lifestyle may have been increasing the incidence.
-In a 2015 research article, it mentions several lifestyle factors that have been shown to affect the quality of gut bacteria.
-These include:
+We may be more self-aware of our body but our lifestyle may also be increasing the incidence.
+In a 2015 research article, it finds several lifestyle factors that have been shown to affect the quality of gut bacteria.

 Lifestyle Factors That Negatively Impact Healthy Gut Bacteria